Gamepad remote control with Pybricks Block coding

 For this tutorial, we assume you are the proud owner of an LMS-ESP32 board.
 By default, it comes with MicroPython firmware.
 For this tutorial, we need special firmware that connects to gamepads.
 You can simply flash it with a browser and a USB wire.

-To install the new firmware, link your LMS-ESP32 module to your computer over USB and visit our firmware webpage.
-Choose the BluePad32 LPF2 for PyBricks projects option, select the correct serial port, and initiate the firmware installation.
+To install the new firmware, link your LMS-ESP32 module to your computer over USB and visit our firmware.antonsmindstorms.com webpage.
+Choose the BluePad32 LPF2 for Spike3 and Pybricks option, select the correct serial port, and initiate the firmware installation.

 Step 2: Flash Pybricks onto your LEGO SPIKE or MINDSTORMS hub

-Pybricks offers an easier and more powerful block language than LEGO.
-You can easily revert to LEGO firmware later.
-To flash Pybricks, go to beta.pybricks.com and click the gear icon.
-You are now able to code your hub with Python.
-For this tutorial, we will be using the new Pybricks block language, however.
+For this tutorial we use Pybricks as it offers more features when combined with Bluepad32.
+For running Pybricks on your hub, you have to flash the PyBricks firmware on the hub, but rest assured that you can revert to the Lego firmware easily at any time.
+To flash Pybricks, go to code.pybricks.com and click the gear icon.
+You are now able to code your hub from whithin the online Pybricks environment.
+For this tutorial, we will be using the new Pybricks block language.
 This is a paid add-on.
-To use the block language, you need to unlock the blocks by purchasing a license with PyBricks.
+To use the block language, you need to unlock the blocks by purchasing a license with Pybricks.
 Follow the instructions.
 After completing this process, connect the LMS-ESP32 to your LEGO hub.

-In the PyBricks programming environment, you need to upload a few libraries.
+In the Pybricks programming environment, you need to upload our bluepad library first.

 Step 4: Take the BluePad Blocks template as a starting point